 The Master of Science in Molecular and Cell Biology begins with core courses in biochemistry, molecular biology, cell biology and quantitative biology.
 Students will have the opportunity to conduct cutting-edge research in a laboratory of their choosing.
 Research in the department of Biological Sciences is organized into five areas of strength, which are:

-Program: Cell and Molecular Biology
+Program: Molecular and Cell Biology

 Catalog page: MS